chesslablab/spablab/README.md

     true
     false

-Yep, this is a client-server app which basically validates PGN chess games at this moment.
+Yep, this is a client-server app which basically validates chess games in PGN notation at this moment.

-`js` is the frontend and `php` is the backend.
-The server is implemented in `php/chess-server.php` with the help of [Ratchet](http://socketo.me/) -- a PHP websocket library -- and [PGN Chess](https://github.com/programarivm/pgn-chess) -- a PHP chess board representation than runs the games internally in PGN notation.
+`src` is the frontend and `php` is the backend.

+The frontend is `src` because it was created with the help of `create-react-app`.
+On the other hand, `php/chess-server.php` is been implemented with the help of [Ratchet](http://socketo.me/) and [PGN Chess](https://github.com/programarivm/pgn-chess).

-The main idea behind React PGN Chess is about writing all chess logic on the server side.
-It can be used as a basis for playing games vs the computer, or run computationally heavy chess algorithms that would take seconds to calculate moves.
+The main idea behind React PGN Chess is about writing all chess logic on the server side, and it can be used as a basis for playing games vs the computer, or run computationally heavy chess algorithms that would take seconds to make chess moves.

 ### 3. Demo

 > Soon available.

+### 4. To Dos

+1. At this moment, `php/PgnChessGame.php` is only responding with `true` or `false`, depending on whether or not a PGN move is valid.
+But it must respond with `check` and `checkmate` too.
+The GUI needs to be improved a little bit more (with colors or messages) accordingly.
+This will be easy to do since the check and checkmate are calculated by PGN Chess already.

-### 4. License
+### 5. License

 The MIT License (MIT) Jordi Bassagañas.

-### 5. Contributions
+### 6. Contributions

 Would you help make this library better?